graded-cs-resources/IB-Computer-Science-Notes/unit1_programming/02_FirstFunction.md

 * **TypeScript**:star: is a language that is built on top of javascript that provides some more structure, powerful apps without as many bugs.
 TypeScript cannot be run directly; it has to be converted into javascript first.
 This process of changing from one programming language to another is called **compiling**:star:.
 As javascript apps have grown, TypeScript has become more popular; in fact, Visual Studio Code and the Github Desktop app you installed are BOTH written in TypeScript!
 We will start this course working primarily in TypeScript.

 * **java**:star: is an older language that works best for making desktop applications and applications that run on network servers.
 It contains even more structure than TypeScript and is therefore suitable for large, multi-developer development projects.
-Unlike javascript and TypeScript, java has to be converted into *machine language*, an unreadable collection of `0`'s and `1`'s to be run; this is also called *compiling*.
+Unlike javascript and TypeScript, java has to be **compiled** into *machine language* to be run.
 The machine language is then interpreted by a special piece of software called the *Java Virtual Machine*.
-This keeps it portable, so java apps can, for example, usually run on Window, Linux, and Macs.
+This keeps it portable, but also very fast, so java apps can, for example, usually run on Window, Linux, and Macs.
 We will discuss java throughout this course, and switch our primary focus to java down the line.

-### Some language features
+### Language Features

 * In Typescript and java, multi-line **comments**:star: start with a `/*` symbol and end with a `*/` symbol.
 Anything between those symbols will be ignored by the program and are only for humans, to add readability.